Places in Syria

 Basic services

 There is a humanitarian crisis in Syria.
-Public infrastructure and services are seriously affected by the conflict including lack of water, sanitation and health services.
+Public infrastructure and services have been seriously affected by the conflict including lack of water, sanitation and health services.
 Electricity, internet and cellular services are intermittent in many parts of the country.
 Food supplies are extremely limited and what’s available is often prohibitively expensive.
 It is often difficult to get or pay for basic goods and services, including food and fuel.

 Sanctions